core-wg/oscore/draft-ietf-core-object-security.md

 # Deployment Examples {#deployment-examples}

+For many IoT deployments, a 128 bit uniformly random Master Key is sufficient for encrypting all data exchanged with the IoT device.
 Two examples are given in this section.
+In the first example, the security context is only derived once from the Master Secret.
+In the second example, security contexts are derived multiple times using random inputs.

 ## Security Context Derived Once {#master-secret-once}

 An application may derive a security context once and use it for the lifetime of a device.
-For many IoT deployments, a 128 bit uniformly random Master Key is sufficient for encrypting all data exchanged with the IoT device.

 ### Sequence Number {#seq-numb}